jlevy/kmd/README.md

 ./install_local.sh
 ```

-This does a pip install of the wheel so you can run it as `kmd` anywhere.
+This does a pip install of the wheel so you can run it as `kmd`.

 ## Using kmd